Rosary HS wins U-17 table tennis c'ship - ExBulletin

 CAC Cansaulim drub St Anthony’s 4-0

-MARGAO: CAC Cansaulim defeated Colvan St Anthonys SC 4-0 to reach the quarter-finals of the Martins Cup inter-village football tournament hosted by Betalbatim SC at Betalbatim Panchayat ground on Friday.
+MARGAO: CAC Cansaulim defeated St Anthonys SC of Colva 4-0 to take part in the quarter finals of the Martins Cup inter-village football tournament hosted by Betalbatim SC at Betalbatim Panchayat ground on Friday.

-Agnelo DSouza scored a brilliant hat-trick, scoring in the 12th, 23rd and 60th minutes, while Elvino Fernandes added a goal to level the teams in the 30th minute.
-Agnelo DSouza was chosen man of the match.
+Agnelo DSouza scored a brilliant hat-trick, scoring in the 12th, 23rd and 60th minutes, while Elvino Fernandes added one goal to the team in the 30th minute.
+Agnelo DSouza was named Man of the match.

-MARGAO: Fatorda Veterans defeated Vasco Veterans 4-2 to reach the semi-finals of the Parra Veterans Cup football tournament to be played at the PVC ground in Parra on Friday.
-Francis Andrade scored a hat-trick and Vincent Barbosa scored once for Fatorda Veterans.
-Vasco Veterans were scored by Franky Fernandes and Augustino Rodrigues.
+MARGAO: Fatorda Veterans defeated Vasco Veterans 4-2 to take part in the semi-finals of the Parra Veterans Cup football tournament to be played at PVC ground in Parra on Friday.
+Francis Andrade scored a hat-trick while Vincent Barbosa scored one goal for Fatorda Veterans.
+Franky Fernandes and Augustino Rodrigues were the goalscorers for Vasco Veterans.

 Queens CCC speed chess tournament from December 18

-PANAJI: Queens Chess and Cultural Club will host its annual All Goa Liberation Cup Rapid Open Chess Tournament on 18-19 under the auspices of TTCA and Goa Ad Hoc Chess Committee.
-December at Dr KB Hedgewar School, Cujira.
-Held annually to coincide with Goa’s Liberation Day, the prestigious chess tournament has a stake of Rs 35,000 and 45 prizes.
+PANAJI: Queens Chess and Cultural Club under the auspices of TTCA and Goa Ad Hoc Chess Committee will hold its annual All Goa Liberation Cup Rapid Open Chess Tournament from December 18-19 at Dr KB Hedgewar School, Cujira.
+Prizes worth Rs 35,000 and 45 trophies are at stake in the prestigious chess tournament held annually to mark the Goa Liberation Day.

-PANAJI: The Goa Fencing Association will conduct selection tests for fencers in both male and female categories at Durgawadi Panchayat Ground Taleigao, Panaji on December 10 from 3:30 PM.
-Those interested can register on site and contact coach Deepak Singh Rajput (8668505629 / 9545439041).
-The trials will select fencers from across the state to compete in the 24th Sub-Junior (U-14) National 10-13 Fencing Championship.
-January at Rajiv Gandhi Indoor Stadium, Kochi, Ernakulam, Kerala.
-Fencers must bring their personal fencing swords, headgear and other fencing equipment.
+PANAJI: The Goa Fencing Association will organize selection competitions to choose fencers from 3.30pm on December 10 at Durgawadi Panchayat Ground Taleigao, Panaji.
+Those interested can report to the venue and contact the coach, Deepak Singh Rajput (8668505629 / 9545439041).
+The trials are to select the fencers of the state to compete in the 24th Sub-Junior (U-14) National Fencing Championship, held at Rajiv Gandhi Indoor Stadium, Kochi, Ernakulam, Kerala from 10-13 January.
+The fencers must wear personal fencing swords, headgear and other related fencing clothing/kit.

 |